 We’re done!
 Our sample criteria matched with the employees below highlighted in yellow.

-In essence, this is a pretty straightforward function that gives you a lot of flexibility to build data models.
+In essence, SUMIFS function in Excel is a pretty straightforward function that gives you a lot of flexibility to build data models.
 However, there are of course good and bad practices.
 Let’s take a look at some general rules of thumb.

 #VALUE!

-The SUMIF function returns incorrect results when you use it to match strings longer than 255 characters or to the string #VALUE!.
+SUMIFS function in Excel returns incorrect results when you use it to match strings longer than 255 characters or to the string #VALUE!.

 TRUE and FALSE